SNPeek: Side-Channel Analysis for Privacy Applications on Confidential VMs: User-Defined Functions in Privacy Sandbox

 \section{User-Defined Functions in Privacy Sandbox}

 TEE-isolated user-defined functions aim to enable new privacy-preserving applications such as data source verification~\cite{akkus2024praas}, outsourcing computation~\cite{goltzsche2019acctee}, private function-as-a-service~\cite{alder2019s}, and ads targeting~\cite{privacysandbox_fledge}.
 UDFs run atop a language sandbox (e.g., Java\-Script/Wasm) to enable third-party queries on user data.
-The language sandbox limits third-party code from extracting user data, enforces limitations on interfaces, and may enforce constraints like time limits and accounting~\cite{goltzsche2019acctee}.
+The language sandbox restricts third-party code from extracting user data, limits interfaces, and enforces constraints like time limits and accounting~\cite{goltzsche2019acctee}.
 We focus on the side-channel evaluation of an example UDF that is implemented by the Protected Auction Key/Value service, part of the Privacy Sandbox~\cite{privacysandbox_udf}.
 Privacy Sandbox, as an alternative to third-party cookies, enables third-party advertisers (AdTechs) to access advertising signals stored in an in-memory TEE-protected key/value database.
 They use UDFs to run custom queries without direct access or logging.
 The query's output is aggregated and protected by DP techniques.

 However, the requirement to keep the attacker out of the hypervisor requires special care for secure on-premise deployments of such privacy-preserving systems.
 Consider a hypothetical scenario where a malicious AdTech tries to run their own deployment of Privacy Sandbox on machines they fully control, including the hypervisor.
 Although the TEE would properly attest their key-value service deployment with the isolated UDF, they can still exploit side-channels to extract raw data from the key-value service.
 Hence, specialized mitigations intended to prevent or detect side-channel signaling behavior by a UDF would be advisable.